djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/README.md

 The sales department of ABC Motors Corp, an automotive large player, when preparing sales proposals, they were spending a lot of time understanding the features of competing products and comparing them with their own products.
 Sales teams were spending excessive time manually researching competitor products and comparing them with their own.
 This process was:

-### Time-consuming competitive research
-Sales teams spend excessive time manually gathering competitor insights, delaying decision-making and reducing productivity.
+- Time-consuming competitive research: sales teams spend excessive time manually gathering competitor insights, delaying decision-making and reducing productivity.

-### Inefficient product positioning
-Lack of structured competitor comparison leads to weak sales pitches, making it harder to highlight unique selling points effectively.
+- Inefficient product positioning: Lack of structured competitor comparison leads to weak sales pitches, making it harder to highlight unique selling points effectively.

-### Data overload & irrelevant information
-Traditional search methods yield excessive or low-quality data, making it difficult to extract meaningful competitor insights.
+- Data overload & irrelevant information: traditional search methods yield excessive or low-quality data, making it difficult to extract meaningful competitor insights.

-### Delayed response to market changes
-Without real-time competitive intelligence, businesses struggle to adapt pricing, features, and strategies based on evolving market trends.
+- Delayed response to market changes: Without real-time competitive intelligence, businesses struggle to adapt pricing, features, and strategies based on evolving market trends.

 ### Lack of automation in sales intelligence
 Manual processes for feature extraction, web search, and competitor analysis lead to inconsistent data and missed sales opportunities.